Kuma uses Docker for local development and integration testing, and we are transitioning to Docker containers for deployment as well.

 /app folder in the web and worker

-kuma_worker_1).
+containers.
 Changes made to your local

 directory are usually reflected in the running containers.
 To force the issue,

-the container can be restarted:
+the containers for specified services can be restarted:

 You can connect to a running container to run commands.
 For example, you can open an interactive shell in the web container: